Neverlastinger/jssg/README.md

 #Milestone JavaScript Study Group.
-====

-You can find all resources and projects within this GitHub repository.
+This is the public space to find all resources and projects within this GitHub repository.
 It is publicly available.